Greece Information for Your Yacht Charter

-The Cyclades Islands are made up of 39 islands.
+The Cyclades Islands consist of 39 islands.
 Twenty-four of the islands are inhabited.
-Santorini, Mykonos, Ios, Paros are the most famous Cyclades Islands.
+Santorini, Mykonos, Ios, and Paros are the most famous Cyclades Islands.

-The Sporades, situated along Greece’s central mainland and Evia, have kept the authentic island habitat and tradition, which has remained the same over the centuries.
+The Sporades, situated along Greece’s central mainland and Evia, have kept the authentic island habitat and tradition.
+Much has remained the same over the centuries.
 Skiathos and Skopelos are two famous islands.

 The Dodecanese is made up of twelve large islands and other smaller ones.
 Each has its unique characteristics and charm.
-Rhodes, Kos are two of the top islands in this group which are close to Turkey.
+Rhodes and Kos are two of the top islands in this group, which are close to Turkey.

-Finally, the ocean that stretches from Attica to that of the Peloponnesian coast has another group of small islands in the Saronic Gulf.
+Finally, the ocean stretching from Attica to the Peloponnesian coast has another group of small islands in the Saronic Gulf.
 The most famous are Spetses, Hydra, Poros, and Aegina.

 Greece General Information | Climate